|Posted by firstname.lastname@example.org on October 10, 2018 at 3:00 AM|

 The challenge is that CASA’s budget only covers 50% of their expenses.
 The other half needs to come from donations and initiatives such as those being organized by NJ’s Women’s Clubs.
 The Franklin Woman's Club is in the process of organizing donation opportunities.
 Please return to this website's home page for updates in the coming weeks.

 At the club's October 2018 meeting, the Franklin Woman's Club's first collection was made, that generated $107.00.
+Additional cash donations have been made bringing the donation total since this project was initiated, to: $353 (as of January 22, 2019).

 IN THE NEWS: